wazzamatazz/json-time-series-extractor/README.md

 ## Selecting the Timestamp

 By default, `TimeSeriesExtractor` will try and use a property on your object named `time` or `timestamp` to extract the timestamp for each sample.
 The property name check is case-insensitive.
-If a timestamp cannot be extracted, the value assigned to the `NowTimestamp` property on the `TimeSeriesExtractorOptions` is used.
+If a timestamp cannot be extracted, the delegate assigned to the `GetDefaultTimestamp` property on the `TimeSeriesExtractorOptions` is called.
+If no delegate has been specified, `DateTimeOffset.UtcNow` is used.

 Alternatively, you can assign a delegate to the `IsTimestampProperty` on `TimeSeriesExtractorOptions` to select the timestamp property manually: